 Low back pain, on either side of your spine, is common throughout pregnancy.
 It can begin early in pregnancy due to your body producing a hormone called relaxin that helps loosen the ligaments in your body in preparation for delivery.

 Low back pain can also be a symptom of miscarriage, especially if it’s accompanied by cramping and spotting.
 Talk with your doctor if you experience back pain with cramping or spotting.

 - gentle stretching

 - acetaminophen (Tylenol) — before taking this medication, ask your doctor if it’s appropriate to use during your pregnancy

-There are several things that can lead to back pain in your second and third trimesters.
-As your uterus grows to accommodate your growing baby, your gait and posture can change, causing low backaches and pain.
+There are several things that can cause back pain in your second and third trimesters.
+As your uterus grows to accommodate your growing baby, your gait and posture can change, causing your lower back to ache.
 Depending on the location of your baby and your gait, the pain may be localized to the right side.

 Round ligaments are another possible cause of pain.
-Round ligaments are fibrous connective tissue that help support the uterus.
+Round ligaments are fibrous connective tissues that help support your uterus.
 Pregnancy causes these ligaments to stretch.

 As the ligaments stretch, nerve fibers, most commonly on the right side of the body, are pulled, causing periodic sharp, stabbing pains.